Computer Science Bachelor of Science Degree

 Software Quality Assurance

 This course explores the concepts of process and product quality assurance and introduces approaches and support tools used to extract the information needed to assess and evaluate the quality of existing software systems.
 Major maintenance activities are detailed including unit and regression testing, test case generation, software refactoring, API migrations, bug localization and triage, and predicting technical debt.
 Students will participate in an active learning approach by exercising and practicing code reviews, software testing tools, and quality frameworks.
-(Prerequisites: SWEN-601 and SWEN-610 or equivalent courses.)
+(Prerequisites: (SOFTENG-U or CSCISWEN-U or SOFTENG-MS students) and ((SWEN-601 and SWEN-610) or (SWEN-261) or equivalent courses).)
 Lecture 3 (Spring).

 3

-This course provides the graduate student an opportunity to explore an aspect of software engineering in depth, under the direction of an adviser.
-The student selects a topic, conducts background research, develops the system, analyses results, and disseminates the project work.
-The report explains the topic/problem, the student's approach and the results.
-(Completion of 9 semester hours is needed for enrollment) (Enrollment in this course requires permission from the department offering the course.)
-Ind Study (Fall, Spring, Summer).
+This course provides the student with an opportunity to explore a project-based research experience that advances knowledge in that area.
+The student selects a research problem, conducts background research, develops the system, analyses the results, and builds a professional document and presentation that disseminates the project.
+The report must include an in-depth research report on a topic selected by the student and in agreement with the student's adviser.
+The report must be structured as a conference paper, and must be submitted to a conference selected by the student and his/her adviser.
+(Enrollment in this course requires permission from the department offering the course.)
+Lec/Lab 6 (Fall, Spring, Summer).

 3